World class: Bode Miller launches winter sports academy - WHIZ News

 Miller won’t be just the face of the program.
 He will be hands-on with webinars that will feature an occasional guest speaker (maybe Lindsey Vonn or Mikaela Shiffrin?).
 His workout videos and dry land training tips will be the same ones he went through during a career that included 33 World Cup wins.

-Some of the names who’ve recounted their experiences in lectures or as advisers for the ICL Academy include musician Alicia Keys, author Malcolm Gladwell, tennis Hall of Famer Monica Seles, linebacker Dhani Jones and Miller, who’s taken his involvement to another level.
+Some of the names who have recounted their experiences in lectures or as advisers for the ICL Academy include musician Alicia Keys, author Malcolm Gladwell, tennis Hall of Famer Monica Seles, linebacker Dhani Jones and Miller, who has taken his involvement to another level.

 Also, the classes integrate personal interests into the teaching methods.
 For instance, a skier/snowboarder may learn the physics behind the power generated out of a turn or the principles of edge angulation.